-To determine emissions from trucks for the proposed industrial uses, the analysis incorporated the SCAQMD recommended truck trip length of 14.2 miles for 2-axle and 3-axle (LHDT1, LHDT2, and MHDT) trucks and 40 miles for 4+-axle (HHDT) trucks and weighting the average trip lengths using traffic trip percentages taken from the Harvill & Water Warehouse Traffic Analysis.
-The trip length function for the warehouse use has been revised 31.45 miles, with an assumption of 100% primary trips for the proposed industrial land uses.
-In order to be consistent with the Harvill & Water Warehouse Traffic Analysis, trucks are broken down by truck type.
-The truck fleet mix is estimated by rationing the trip rates for each truck type based on information provided in the Harvill & Water Warehouse Traffic Analysis.
-Heavy trucks are broken down by truck type (or axle type) and are categorized as either Light-Heavy-Duty Trucks (LHDT1 & LHDT2)/2-axle, Medium-Heavy-Duty Trucks (MHDT)/3-axle, and Heavy-Heavy-Duty Trucks (HHDT)/4+-axle.
-To account for emissions generated by trucks, the following fleet mix was utilized in this analysis:
+To determine emissions from trucks for the proposed industrial uses, the analysis incorporated the SCAQMD recommended truck trip length of 15.3 miles for 2-axle (LHDT1, LHDT2), 14.2 miles for 3-axle (MHDT) trucks, and 39.9 miles for 4+-axle (HHDT) trucks and weighting the average trip lengths using traffic trip percentages.
+The trip length function for the proposed industrial building use has been calculated to 29.98 miles and an assumption of 100% primary trips.
+This trip length assumption is higher than the CalEEMod defaults for trucks.
+In order to be consistent with the Patterson & Cajalco (PPT220024) Traffic Analysis, trucks are broken down by truck type.
+The truck fleet mix is estimated by rationing the trip rates for each truck type based on information provided by the SCAQMD recommended truck mix, by axle type.
+Heavy trucks are broken down by truck type (or axle type) and are categorized as either Light-Heavy-Duty Trucks (LHDT17 & LHDT2 8)/2-axle, Medium-Heavy-Duty Trucks (MHDT)/3-axle, and Heavy-Heavy-Duty Trucks (HHDT)/4+-axle.
+To account for emissions generated by trucks, the fleet mix in Table 3-7 was utilized.